vistadataproject/vistadataproject.github.io/index.md

 <br>

-Operationalizing MVDM incrementally migrate VISTA from a spaghetti of MUMPS code to a modular, model-backed, backward-compatible server ...
+MVDM runs inside VISTA replacing a spaghetti of MUMPS.
+It turns VISTA into a modular, model-based, backward-compatible server ...

 ![vdp-modular-server -width70](assets/vdp-modularserver-MayPres.png)